lamba92/gradle-docker-plugin/README.md

       - name: Log in to GitHub Container Registry
         run: echo "${{ secrets.GITHUB_TOKEN }}" | docker login ghcr.io -u ${{ github.actor }} --password-stdin

-      # Build and publish the Docker image
+      # Build and push the Docker image
-      - name: Build and Publish Docker Image
+      - name: Build and Push Docker Image
-        run: ./gradlew dockerPublish
+        run: ./gradlew dockerPush
 ```

 ### Key Notes

-- The `dockerPublish` task builds and publishes all defined images in the `docker` block to the configured registries.
+- The `dockerPush` task builds and pushes all defined images in the `docker` block to the configured registries.
 - Use GitHub's `GITHUB_TOKEN` for authentication with GitHub Container Registry.

 ---

-## Multi-Platform Build and Publish
+## Multi-Platform Build and Push

 This workflow utilizes Docker Buildx to create multi-platform images.
 Specify the target platforms in your Gradle `docker` configuration.